njhlai/dotfiles/README.md

 ## Caveats
 * The `texlive-fontsextra` is very, very bloated, with a lot of unnecessary fonts for me.
 Debloated `texlive-fontsextra` using this [guide](https://h3fang.github.io/post/2019/texlive-fontsextra/).
+* Currently, System76's power management for its laptops, `system76-power`, is not persistent, so every setting for power is reset on reboot.
+To prevent that, refer to this [guide](https://support.system76.com/articles/laptop-battery-thresholds/#at-boot).